“The truth? If I wanted the truth, I would have called Sixty Minutes.”

 Sugar is an easy target.
 These days, if you say “sugar” people think of Pop-Tarts® or Twinkies®, rather than pears in red wine or tamagoyaki the traditional sweet omelet that is a staple in Bento Boxes.
 Pop-Tarts® and Twinkies® are especially good targets because, in addition to sugar (or high fructose corn syrup (HFCS), they also have what is now called solid fat (the USDA thinks that “saturated” is too big a word for the average American ) and the American Heart Association and other health agencies are still down on solid fat.
 Here’s a question, though: if you look on the ingredients list for Twinkies®, what is the first ingredient, the one in largest amount?
 (Answer at the end of this post).

 What went wrong in the obesity epidemic?
 There is some agreement that by focussing on fat, the nutritional establishment gave people license to over-consume carbohydrates.
 The new threat is that by focusing now on fructose, the AHA and USDA and other organizations are giving implicit license to over-consume starch — almost guaranteed since these agencies are still down on fat and protein.
-The additional threat is that by creating an environment of fructophobia, the only research on fructose that will be funded are studies at high levels of carbohydrate where deleterious of the effects of fructose will be found.
+The additional threat is that by creating an environment of fructophobia, the only research on fructose that will be funded are studies at high levels of total carbohydrate where, because of the close interaction between glucose and fructose, deleterious effects are sure to be found.
 The results will be generalized to all conditions.
 Like lipophobia, there will be no null hypothesis.

 The presentation of the science is compelling but, while it has a number of important points, it is clearly biased and, oddly, a good deal of it is totally wrong, some of it containing elementary errors in chemistry that border on the bizarre — how hard would it have been to open an elementary organic chemistry text?
 In trying to draw parallels between alcohol and fructose, Lustig says “ethanol is a carbohydrate.”
 Ethanol is not a carbohydrate.
 A horse is not a dog.
 If you said that ethanol is a carbohydrate in sophomore Organic Chemistry, you would get it wrong.
 Period.
 No partial credit.
 Such elementary errors compromise the message and raise the question in what way Lustig is an expert in this field.
 It gets worse.

 It is biological function that is important and ethanol is not processed like fructose as Lustig says.
 There is very little chemical sense in saying that ethanol and fructose are processed biologically in similar ways.
 And a metabolic pathway is shown in which glycogen is absent.
 Glycogen is the storage form of glucose and is generally taken as a good thing because of its relation to endurance in athletes but, like fat, glycogen is a storage form of energy and having a lot is not always a good thing.
 In any case, it is not true that fructose does not give rise to glycogen.
-There are, in fact, many conditions in which fructose is more likely to increase glycogen than glucose is.
+In fact, fructose is generally better at forming glycogen than glucose is.
 This is especially true when you consider the effect of exercise which is why Gatorade® may actually be a good thing if you are in a football game rather than watching one.
 This is the general error in Lustig’s talk.
 Metabolism is not static and has evolved to deal with changing conditions of diet and environment.
 A metabolic chart, like any map only tells you where you can go, not whether you go there.
 And the notable absence in Lustig’s talk is data.

 It is possible that sugar and ethanol have behavioral effects in common but this is not due to similarities in metabolism.
 And even the behavioral effects are not settled within the psychology community; alcoholism is far different from “sugar addiction,” if there is such a thing; polishing off the whole container of Häagen-Dazs® may not technically qualify as addictive behavior.